Source code for chemicals.solubility

 [docs]def solubility_parameter(T, Hvapm, Vml): r'''This function handles the calculation of a chemical's solubility parameter.
 Calculation is a function of temperature, but is not always presented as such. `Hvapm`, `Vml`, `T` are required. .. math:: \delta = \sqrt{\frac{\Delta H_{vap} - RT}{V_m}} Parameters ---------- T : float Temperature of the fluid [k] Hvapm : float Heat of vaporization [J/mol/K] Vml : float Specific volume of the liquid [m^3/mol] Returns ------- delta : float Solubility parameter, [Pa^0.5] Notes ----- Undefined past the critical point.
 For convenience, if Hvap is not defined, an error is not raised; None is returned instead.
 Also for convenience, if Hvapm is less than RT, None is returned to avoid taking the root of a negative number.
 This parameter is often given in units of cal/ml, which is 2045.48 times smaller than the value returned here.
 Examples -------- Pentane at STP >>> solubility_parameter(T=298.2, Hvapm=26403.3, Vml=0.000116055) 14357.68128600315 References ---------- ..
 [1] Barton, Allan F. M. CRC Handbook of Solubility Parameters and Other Cohesion Parameters, Second Edition.
 CRC Press, 1991. ''' # Prevent taking the root of a negative number return None if (Hvapm < R*T or Vml < 0.0) else sqrt((Hvapm - R*T)/Vml)

-[docs]def solubility_eutectic(T, Tm, Hm, Cpl=0, Cps=0, gamma=1): r'''Returns the maximum solubility of a solute in a solvent. .. math:: \ln x_i^L \gamma_i^L = \frac{\Delta H_{m,i}}{RT}\left( 1 - \frac{T}{T_{m,i}}\right) - \frac{\Delta C_{p,i}(T_{m,i}-T)}{RT} + \frac{\Delta C_{p,i}}{R}\ln\frac{T_m}{T} .. math:: \Delta C_{p,i} = C_{p,i}^L - C_{p,i}^S Parameters ---------- T : float Temperature of the system [K] Tm : float Melting temperature of the solute [K] Hm : float Heat of melting at the melting temperature of the solute [J/mol] Cpl : float, optional Molar heat capacity of the solute as a liquid [J/mol/K] Cps: float, optional Molar heat capacity of the solute as a solid [J/mol/K] gamma : float, optional Activity coefficient of the solute as a liquid [-] Returns ------- x : float Mole fraction of solute at maximum solubility [-] Notes ----- gamma is of the solute in liquid phase Examples -------- From [1]_, matching example >>> solubility_eutectic(T=260., Tm=278.68, Hm=9952., Cpl=0, Cps=0, gamma=3.0176) 0.243400713 References ---------- ..
+[docs]def solubility_eutectic(T, Tm, Hm, Cpl=0, Cps=0, gamma=1): r'''Returns the maximum solubility of a solute in a solvent. .. math:: \ln x_i^L \gamma_i^L = \frac{\Delta H_{m,i}}{RT}\left( 1 - \frac{T}{T_{m,i}}\right) - \frac{\Delta C_{p,i}(T_{m,i}-T)}{RT} + \frac{\Delta C_{p,i}}{R}\ln\frac{T_m}{T} .. math:: \Delta C_{p,i} = C_{p,i}^L - C_{p,i}^S Parameters ---------- T : float Temperature of the system [K] Tm : float Melting temperature of the solute [K] Hm : float Heat of melting at the melting temperature of the solute [J/mol] Cpl : float, optional Molar heat capacity of the solute as a liquid [J/mol/K] Cps : float, optional Molar heat capacity of the solute as a solid [J/mol/K] gamma : float, optional Activity coefficient of the solute as a liquid [-] Returns ------- x : float Mole fraction of solute at maximum solubility [-] Notes ----- gamma is of the solute in liquid phase Examples -------- From [1]_, matching example >>> solubility_eutectic(T=260., Tm=278.68, Hm=9952., Cpl=0, Cps=0, gamma=3.0176) 0.243400713 References ---------- ..
 [1] Gmehling, Jurgen.
 Chemical Thermodynamics: For Process Simulation.
 Weinheim, Germany: Wiley-VCH, 2012. ''' dCp = Cpl-Cps x = exp(- R_inv*((Hm*(1.0 - T/Tm) - dCp*(Tm-T))/T + dCp*log(Tm/T)))/gamma return x

 [docs]def Tm_depression_eutectic(Tm, Hm, x=None, M=None, MW=None): r'''Returns the freezing point depression caused by a solute in a solvent.
 Can use either the mole fraction of the solute or its molality and the molecular weight of the solvent.
-Assumes ideal system behavior. .. math:: \Delta T_m = \frac{R T_m^2 x}{\Delta H_m} .. math:: \Delta T_m = \frac{R T_m^2 (MW) M}{1000 \Delta H_m} Parameters ---------- Tm : float Melting temperature of the solute [K] Hm : float Heat of melting at the melting temperature of the solute [J/mol] x : float, optional Mole fraction of the solute [-] M : float, optional Molality [mol/kg] MW: float, optional Molecular weight of the solvent [g/mol] Returns ------- dTm : float Freezing point depression [K] Notes ----- MW is the molecular weight of the solvent.
+Assumes ideal system behavior. .. math:: \Delta T_m = \frac{R T_m^2 x}{\Delta H_m} .. math:: \Delta T_m = \frac{R T_m^2 (MW) M}{1000 \Delta H_m} Parameters ---------- Tm : float Melting temperature of the solute [K] Hm : float Heat of melting at the melting temperature of the solute [J/mol] x : float, optional Mole fraction of the solute [-] M : float, optional Molality [mol/kg] MW : float, optional Molecular weight of the solvent [g/mol] Returns ------- dTm : float Freezing point depression [K] Notes ----- MW is the molecular weight of the solvent.
 M is the molality of the solute.
 Examples -------- From [1]_, matching example. >>> Tm_depression_eutectic(353.35, 19110, .02) 1.0864598583150 References ---------- ..
 [1] Gmehling, Jurgen.
 Chemical Thermodynamics: For Process Simulation.
 Weinheim, Germany: Wiley-VCH, 2012. ''' if x is not None: dTm = R*Tm*Tm*x/Hm elif M is not None and MW is not None: MW = MW/1000. #g/mol to kg/mol dTm = R*Tm*Tm*MW*M/Hm else: raise ValueError('Either molality or mole fraction of the solute must be specified; MW of the solvent is required also if molality is provided') return dTm

 HENRY_SCALES_HCP = ('Hcp', 'mol/(m^3*Pa)') HENRY_SCALES_HCP_MOLALITY = ('M/atm',) HENRY_SCALES_HCC = ('Hcc',) HENRY_SCALES_HBP_SI = ('mol/(kg*Pa)',) HENRY_SCALES_HBP = ('Hbp', 'mol/(kg*atm)') HENRY_SCALES_HXP = ('Hxp', '1/atm') HENRY_SCALES_BUNSEN = ('alpha', 'bunsen coefficient') HENRY_SCALES_KHPX = ('KHpx', 'atm') HENRY_SCALES_KHPC_SI = ('m^3*Pa/mol',) HENRY_SCALES_KHPC = ('KHpc', 'm^3*atm/mol') HENRY_SCALES_KHCC = ('KHcc',) HENRY_SCALES_SI = ('SI',) HENRY_SCALES_LIST = (HENRY_SCALES_HCP + HENRY_SCALES_HCP_MOLALITY + HENRY_SCALES_HCC + HENRY_SCALES_HBP_SI + HENRY_SCALES_HBP + HENRY_SCALES_HXP + HENRY_SCALES_BUNSEN + HENRY_SCALES_KHPX + HENRY_SCALES_KHPC_SI + HENRY_SCALES_KHPC + HENRY_SCALES_KHCC + HENRY_SCALES_SI)

 [docs]def Henry_converter(val, old_scale, new_scale, rhom=None, MW=None): r'''Converts Henry's law constant for a gas with respect to a solvent from one scale to another.
 There are many scales, but it is recommemed to operate in the scale of `SI` - which returns a value with units `Pa`, and directly gets used in place of vapor pressure inside a flash calculation.
 This removes the complexity of Henry's law, avoiding possible simplication in favor of use with other thermodynamic models.
 Only some scales require the molecular weight and the molar density of the solvent.
 Values for water, the most common solute, are 55344.59 mol/m^3 at STP and 18.01528 g/mol.
-Parameters ---------- val : float Henry's law constant, various units old_scale : str String representing the scale that `val` is in originally. new_scale : str String representing the scale that `val` should be converted to.
-Returns ------- result : float Input `val` converted from `old_scale` to `new_scale`, various units Notes ----- The valid scales for this function are any of the following: ('Hcp', 'mol/(m^3*Pa)', 'M/atm', 'Hcc', 'mol/(kg*Pa)', 'Hbp', 'mol/(kg*atm)', 'Hxp', '1/atm', 'alpha', 'bunsen coefficient', 'KHpx', 'atm', 'm^3*Pa/mol', 'KHpc', 'm^3*atm/mol', 'KHcc', 'SI') Examples -------- >>> Henry_converter(1.2e-5, old_scale='Hcp', new_scale='SI', rhom=55344.59, ...
+Parameters ---------- val : float Henry's law constant, various units old_scale : str String representing the scale that `val` is in originally. new_scale : str String representing the scale that `val` should be converted to. rhom : float, optional The molar density of the fluid [mol/m^3] MW : float, optional The molecular weight of the fluid [g/mol] Returns ------- result : float Input `val` converted from `old_scale` to `new_scale`, various units Notes ----- The valid scales for this function are any of the following: ('Hcp', 'mol/(m^3*Pa)', 'M/atm', 'Hcc', 'mol/(kg*Pa)', 'Hbp', 'mol/(kg*atm)', 'Hxp', '1/atm', 'alpha', 'bunsen coefficient', 'KHpx', 'atm', 'm^3*Pa/mol', 'KHpc', 'm^3*atm/mol', 'KHcc', 'SI') Examples -------- >>> Henry_converter(1.2e-5, old_scale='Hcp', new_scale='SI', rhom=55344.59, ...
 MW=18.01528) 4612049166.666666 >>> Henry_converter(0.0297475, old_scale='Hcc', new_scale='KHcc', ... rhom=55344.59, MW=18.01528) 33.61627027481301 References ---------- ..
 [1] Green, Don, and Robert Perry.
 Perry's Chemical Engineers' Handbook, 8E.
 McGraw-Hill Professional, 2007. ''' # Convert val to units of 1/atm if old_scale in HENRY_SCALES_HCP: factor = atm/rhom Hxp = val*factor # multiplication of 1.83089 elif old_scale in HENRY_SCALES_HCP_MOLALITY: # Hcp in Molarity factor = 1000.0/rhom Hxp = val*factor # multiplication of 0.0180695 elif old_scale in HENRY_SCALES_HCC: # Aqueous concentration divided by gas concentration factor = (atm/(R*298.15*rhom)) Hxp = val*factor # multiplication of 7.38573E-4 elif old_scale in HENRY_SCALES_HBP_SI: # Hbp in SI rho = 1e-3*rhom*MW # Vm_to_rho(1.0/rhom, MW) factor = rho*atm/rhom Hxp = val*factor# Multiplication of 1825.40 elif old_scale in HENRY_SCALES_HBP: rho = 1e-3*rhom*MW # Vm_to_rho(1.0/rhom, MW) factor = rho/rhom Hxp = val*factor # multiplication of 0.0180153 elif old_scale in HENRY_SCALES_HXP: Hxp = val elif old_scale in HENRY_SCALES_BUNSEN: factor = atm/(R*273.15*rhom) Hxp = val*factor # multiplication of 8.06171E-4 # Volatility constants elif old_scale in HENRY_SCALES_KHPX: Hxp = 1.0/val elif old_scale in HENRY_SCALES_KHPC_SI: factor = atm/rhom Hxp = factor/val # multiplication of 0.546182 elif old_scale in HENRY_SCALES_KHPC: factor = 1.0/rhom Hxp = factor/val # multiplication of 55341.9 elif old_scale in HENRY_SCALES_KHCC: factor = atm/(R*298.15*rhom) # gas concentration divided by Aqueous concentration Hxp = factor/val # Multiplication of 1353.96 elif old_scale in HENRY_SCALES_SI: Hxp = atm/val else: raise ValueError("Not recognized input scale") # raise ValueError("Not recognized input scale: %s" %old_scale) # Convert from the constant `Hxp` to the desired unit if new_scale in HENRY_SCALES_HCP: factor = atm/rhom conv_val = Hxp/factor elif new_scale in HENRY_SCALES_HCP_MOLALITY: factor = 1000.0/rhom conv_val = Hxp/factor elif new_scale in HENRY_SCALES_HCC: factor = (atm/(R*298.15*rhom)) conv_val = Hxp/factor elif new_scale in HENRY_SCALES_HBP_SI: rho = 1e-3*rhom*MW # Vm_to_rho(1.0/rhom, MW) factor = rho*atm/rhom conv_val = Hxp/factor elif new_scale in HENRY_SCALES_HBP: rho = 1e-3*rhom*MW # Vm_to_rho(1.0/rhom, MW) factor = rho/rhom conv_val = Hxp/factor elif new_scale in HENRY_SCALES_HXP: conv_val = Hxp elif new_scale in HENRY_SCALES_BUNSEN: factor = atm/(R*273.15*rhom) conv_val = Hxp/factor elif new_scale in HENRY_SCALES_KHPX: conv_val = 1.0/Hxp elif new_scale in HENRY_SCALES_KHPC_SI: factor = atm/rhom conv_val = factor/Hxp elif new_scale in HENRY_SCALES_KHPC: factor = 1.0/rhom conv_val = factor/Hxp elif new_scale in HENRY_SCALES_KHCC: factor = atm/(R*298.15*rhom) conv_val = factor/(Hxp) elif new_scale in HENRY_SCALES_SI: conv_val = atm/Hxp else: raise ValueError("Not recognized input scale") # raise ValueError("Not recognized input scale: %s" %new_scale) return conv_val

 [docs]def Henry_pressure(T, A, B=0.0, C=0.0, D=0.0, E=0.0, F=0.0): r'''Calculates Henry's law constant as a function of temperature according to the SI units of `Pa` and using a common temperature dependence as used in many process simulation applications.
 Only the `A` parameter is required - which has no temperature dependence when used by itself.
 As the model is exponential, a sufficiently high temperature may cause an OverflowError.
-A negative temperature (or just low, if fit poorly) may cause a math domain error. .. math:: H_{12} = \exp\left(A_{12} + \frac{B_{12}}{T} + C_{12}\ln(T) + D_{12}T + \frac{E_{12}}{T^2} \right) Parameters ---------- T : float Temperature, [K] A-F : float Parameter for the equation; chemical and property specific [-] Returns ------- H12 : float Henry's constant [Pa] Notes ----- Add 11.51292 to the `A` constant if it is said to provide units of `bar`, so that it provides units of `Pa` instead.
+A negative temperature (or just low, if fit poorly) may cause a math domain error. .. math:: H_{12} = \exp\left(A_{12} + \frac{B_{12}}{T} + C_{12}\ln(T) + D_{12}T + \frac{E_{12}}{T^2} + F T^2\right) Parameters ---------- T : float Temperature, [K] A : float Constant term on exponential, [-] B : float, optional Inverse temperature term on exponential, [K] C : float, optional Logarithmic term on exponential, [-] D : float, optional Linear term on exponential, [1/K] E : float, optional Inverse quadratic temperature term on exponential, [K] F : float, optional Quadratic temperature term on exponential, [1/K^2] Returns ------- H12 : float Henry's constant [Pa] Notes ----- Add 11.51292 to the `A` constant if it is said to provide units of `bar`, so that it provides units of `Pa` instead.
 The `F` parameter is not often included in models.
 It is rare to fit all parameters.
 Examples -------- Random test example. >>> Henry_pressure(300.0, A=15.0, B=300.0, C=.04, D=1e-3, E=1e2, F=1e-5) 37105004.47898146 References ---------- ..
 [1] Gmehling, Jurgen.
 Chemical Thermodynamics: For Process Simulation.
 Weinheim, Germany: Wiley-VCH, 2012. ''' T_inv = 1.0/T return exp(A + T_inv*(B + E*T_inv) + C*log(T) + T*(D + F*T))

 [docs]def Henry_pressure_mixture(Hs, weights=None, zs=None): r'''Mixing rule for Henry's law components.
 Applies a logarithmic average to all solvent components and mole fractions.
 Optionally, weight factors can be provided instead of using mole fractions - only specify one of them.
 A common weight factor is using volume fractions of powers of them, or using critical volumes.
 Parameters ---------- Hs : list[float or None] Henry's law constant between each gas and the solvent (None for other solvents of gases without parameters available), [Pa] weights : list[float], optional Weight factors, [-] zs : list[float] Mole fractions of all species in phase, [-] Returns ------- H : value Henry's law constant for the gas in the liquid phase, [-] Notes ----- The default weight factor formulation is from [1]_.
 Examples -------- >>> Henry_pressure_mixture([1072330.36341, 744479.751106, None], zs=[.48, .48, .04]) 893492.1611602883 References ---------- ..
 [1] Gmehling, Jurgen.
 Chemical Thermodynamics: For Process Simulation.
 Weinheim, Germany: Wiley-VCH, 2012. ''' N = len(Hs) if weights is None and zs is None: raise ValueError("Weights or mole fractions are required") if weights is None: z_solvent = 0.0 for i in range(N): if Hs[i] is not None: z_solvent += zs[i] # Default parameters - when weight specified only weight by that z_solvent_inv = 1.0/z_solvent weights = [0.0]*N for i in range(N): weights[i] = zs[i]*z_solvent_inv num = 0.0 for i in range(N): if Hs[i] is not None: num += weights[i]*log(Hs[i]) H = exp(num) return H